 5. Recognize and remove any barriers to study participation

-Examples include accessibility; language; confidentiality concerns; cultural humility training for all staff; sexual orientation and gender identity (SO/GI) inclusive intake forms; inclusive strategies for public outreach and education; financial reimbursements for all expenses associated with clinical trial participation; and LGBTQ-specific resources.
+Examples include accessibility; language; confidentiality concerns; cultural humility training for all staff; sexual orientation and gender identity (SO/GI) inclusive intake forms; inclusive strategies for public outreach and education; financial reimbursements for all expenses associated with clinical trial participation; and LGBTQIA+ specific resources.